 Character Education Prioritised by Ofsted

-From September 2019, Schools will not be rated ‘Good’ or ‘Outstanding’ in Personal Development without evidence of building character – including their resilience, confidence and independence and help them know how to keep physically and mentally healthy.
+In the current inspection framework, Schools will not be rated ‘Good’ or ‘Outstanding’ in Personal Development without evidence of building character – including their resilience, confidence and independence and help them know how to keep physically and mentally healthy.

 Learning from Setbacks

 Children cannot become competent without first developing a set of skills that allows them to trust their judgments, make responsible choices and face difficult decisions.
 Those children who understand how their brain changes in response to challenge are much more likely to persevere when the going gets tough and one of the best ways of helping children to understand this is by teaching them to have a growth mindset.
 This INSET offers a range of practical ideas and strategies, based on sound research.

 This course can be adapted for a range of audiences including teachers, TA’s, parents and students.

 This INSET is would be ideal as a Keynote speech at an educational conference or as talk for parents.